epunx2/epunx2.github.io/_posts/2018-04-11-a_reason_to_code.markdown

 I really enjoyed the challenge of solving problems and fixing things.
 When I went to college in 2002 I started learning Java and Visual Basic as I thought I would go into programming to make money and have an easy job.
 It wasn't easy and I ended up quiting the CS degree.
 I wasn't ready to work hard yet.
 I floated around for the next 4 years.
 I became frustrated with the lack of progress in my life.
 I am a praying man and after praying felt like God directed me to go to a theological school.
 So I went to a Bible College in downtown Chicago to pursue an undergraduate in the Bible.
 While there I worked at the IT department's helpdesk.
 My colleagues would often jump into some terminal or coding language to resolve issues that came up.
 At the time I didn't imagine that I could do the same thing and thought you needed to spend 4 years learning these things.

 After finishing college I began working at a small Gutter Cleaning and repair company in Chicago.
-After several years working there I felt like I wasn't moving forward and needed to learn some more skills .
+After several years working there I felt like I wasn't moving forward and needed to learn some more skills.
 I spent time praying and asked some friends and acquantices if they had recommendations.
 A high school friend recommended learning coding.
 He had been doing CAD drafting for 10 years and then taught himself Javascript.
 After investing his hard earned money in Starbuck's stock(he bought a lot of coffee to stay up at night learning to code!) he eventually was hired as a Javascript developer at a software company.
 When I visited him at his office I thought I if invest my money in Starbucks and stay up late learning to code then maybe one day I will be that guy sitting in a coffee shop sipping a latte with my Macbook writing code!

 I started some free classes on Codecademy.
 It was slow going for awhile but, I had a strong sense this was a good direction to go.
 I found the more I was coding and learning the more I wanted to learn.
 Solving coding challenges wasn't work to me.
 It was like playing a video game.
 Some friends mentioned that there were schools where you studied programming all day for 3 months and then you would be prepared to build software and be employable.
 I tought that was a great idea so I researched different schools.
 I attended a few info sessions on some here in Chicago.